Recipient: Ying Qian (Assistant Professor of East Asian Languages and Cultures)

-- This class will study the mind from both a scientific and philosophical perspective.
+This class studied the mind from both a scientific and philosophical perspective.

-- Students will learn important concepts and theories from neuroscience, psychology, and philosophy.
-They will also learn how these concepts and fields interrelate.
+Students learned important concepts and theories from neuroscience, psychology, and philosophy.
+They also learned how these concepts and fields interrelate.

-- Classes would alternate between foundational topics in cognitive neuroscience, related experiments, and the philosophical questions that arise from them, equipping students to perform interdisciplinary work.
+Classes alternated between foundational topics in cognitive neuroscience, related experiments, and the philosophical questions that arise from them, equipping students to perform interdisciplinary work.